 If most of your draws are good, no problems, you have earned the right to brag about it.
-If you get loads of bad draws, it is obvious there is a flaw somewhere in your coaching.
+If you get loads of bad draws, you obviously have to hammer some flaws out of your coaching.
 If your draws induce yawns of boredom, read on!

 The typical boring draw ends on a 1-1 score in a game where no one stopped the other’s offensive.
-If this is a common result of yours, you need to work on your defence.
+If this is a common result of yours, you need to work on your defense.
 The other typical draw ends on a 0-0 score where no coach won his ball possession half.
-If this is common to your Blood Bowl experience, you need to amp your offense.
-Finally, if you get a lot of high-scoring draws (2-2 or worse), your defence is butt-ugly and your offense is all over the place.
+If this is common to your Blood Bowl experience, you need to amp up your offense.
+Finally, if you get a lot of high-scoring draws (2-2 or worse), your defense is butt-ugly and your offense is all over the place.
 You and your opponent are probably still relatively inexperienced coaches playing light-heartedly.
-It is fine but, if you aspire to master the Blood Bowl game, you’d better seriously work on your basics!
+It is fine but, if you aspire to master the Blood Bowl game, you would better seriously work on your basics!

 What leads to a boring draw

 Unless there is a kickoff disaster, the team that starts the half with the ball controls the tempo.
 Logically, to keep the initiative and to prevent a counter-touchdown, everyone wants to keep the holy blood bowl ball for as long as possible.
 That each coach thus benefits from only one long offensive drive during a whole game naturally results in a boring draw.

 A coach who has been pitilessly steamrolled or bullshitted 0-1 during his opponent’s half must decide his own half’s offensive strategy.
 Obviously, his first reasonable option would be to control the tempo for as long as possible and bag a 1-1 draw.
 His second more exciting option would be to score relatively quickly and benefit from a chance to steal the ball and win.
 Dangerously, this option would also grant his opponent the same chance to win the game.